 Heavy as they are, the costs of action must be weighed against the price of inaction.
 If Saddam defies the world and we fail to respond, we will face a far greater threat in the future.
 Saddam will strike again at his neighbors; he will make war on his own people.
 And mark my words, he will develop weapons of mass destruction.
 He will deploy them, and he will use them.

 In the century we're leaving, America has often made the difference between chaos and community; fear and hope.
 Now, in a new century, we'll have a remarkable opportunity to shape a future more peaceful than the past -- but only if we stand strong against the enemies of peace.

-Compared to the achievement of the first two goals, however, the future progress of the last goal has been left uncertain by the premature departure of US forces from Iraq.
+Compared to the achievement of the first two goals, however, the future progress of Iraq's internal reform has been left uncertain by the premature departure of US forces from Iraq.

 General David Petraeus: “If we are going to fight future wars, they’re going to be very similar to Iraq,” he says, adding that this was why “we have to get it right in Iraq”.

 To learn about the Counterinsurgency "Surge" in Iraq, I suggest this documentary video, the 2007 year-end letter from GEN Petraeus to his soldiers in Multi-National Forces-Iraq, these e-mails from Baghdad by Army Lieutenant Josh Arthur (a Columbia Class of 2004 graduate who served as an infantry platoon leader in the "Surge"), and the tactical innovations of Army Captain Travis Patriquin (R.I.P.).